• About Us

 Small to medium bite-sized pasta works well.
 Rotini or fusilli are our favorites.
 Tri-color is tasty and very beautiful.

-The is best served fresh, but you can make up to a day in advance.
+It is best served fresh, but you can make it up to a day in advance.
 Just add more of the dressing and toss before serving.
-We find that it's still perfect after sitting in the fridge for up to 4 hours before serving.
+We find that it’s still perfect after sitting in the fridge for up to 4 hours before serving.
 Setting the salad out an hour before serving helps the flavor and texture, too.

 Nutrition